SamWindell/Signet/docs/usage.md

 ## detect-pitch
 ### Description:
-DetectPitch: prints out the detected pitch of the file(s).
+Prints out the detected pitch of the file(s).

 ### Usage:
   `detect-pitch` `[OPTIONS]`